 A Tasmanian local, Greg has a strong connection with nature and cultural heritage.
 He spent many years working with Tasmania Parks and Wildlife Services in archaeology, as a tracker and interpretation ranger in a number of National Parks.

 Greg has also worked as a Ranger and Tour Guide in the Kimberley and Lizard Island.
-He says it is a joy to lead small groups of people to new and exiting places and to share his knowledge of local flora, fauna, history and pre-history.
+He says it is a joy to lead small groups of people to new and exciting places and to share his knowledge of local flora, fauna, history and pre-history.
 A talented and personable guide, Greg is also a designer and craftsman of handmade furniture.

 Greg hosts Park Trek’s Cradle Mountain and Tarkine tours where he is well adept to share is deep knowledge of the local environment.